gruntjs/grunt-lib-legacyhelpers/README.md

 > Some old grunt helpers provided for backwards compatability.

 Grunt's helper system has been depreciated in favor of node `require`.
-If your plugin uses the `concat`, `gzip` or `min_max_info` helpers, you may now include them in your task by adding this package to your devDependencies.
+If your plugin uses the `concat`, `gzip` or `min_max_info` helpers, you may now use them by adding this package to your plugin's dependencies.

 ## Usage